Aboriginal and Torres Strait Islander viewers are advised that this website contains the names and images of people who have passed

 Moderate (3-4) | |||||

-Low (0-2) |
+Low (0-2) | |||||

 Ongoing funding that increases over time as notifications increase.

-In 2020 the Commonwealth Government provided $2.1 million over three years to VALS to establish a formal, dedicated custody notification service (CNS) in Victoria, in line with legislation passed in Victoria in 2019.
+In 2020 the Commonwealth Government provided $2.1 million over three years to the Victorian Aboriginal Legal Service (VALS) to establish a formal, dedicated Custody Notification Service (CNS) in line with legislation passed in Victoria in 2019.

-In 2023, Victoria Police assessed Recommendation 224 as fully implemented as procedures in Victoria require police officers to contact the Victorian Aboriginal Legal Service (VALS) within 60 minutes, or as soon as practicable, of an Aboriginal person being taken into custody for any reason.
-Legislation to make this requirement mandatory commenced on 1 October 2019.
 Notifications are made through an automated process which occurs once a person is entered into the police attendance module when brought into a police station.
 The introduction of hand-held Iris devices for frontline officers in 2019-20 has allowed police officers to provide VALS notifications in the field, in environments such as hospitals or other settings.